 - In 2018, the area of rentable self-storage space in the United States exceeded 1.7 billion square feet across more than 45,000 facilities, owned by more than 39,000 operators.
 According to the Statistic Brain Research Institute, the area is enough for every American to stand under the rooftops of self-storage facilities at the same time.

 - Self-storage renters most commonly locate facilities online.
 According to the 2019 Self Storage Almanac, in 2017 the internet surpassed driving by as the most-used channel for new tenant acquisition.

-The storage industry is expanding at rates practically unseen in other markets.
+The self-storage boom is causing the industry to expand at rates that are practically unheard of in other markets.

 - In 2017, 9.4 percent of U.S. households rented a storage unit for an average of 14 months.

 - The total self-storage space added in the United States increased from 18.5 million additional square feet in 2015 to an extra 36 million square feet in 2017.

 - According to the U.S. Census Bureau, storage facility construction costs in 2018 reached $4.99 billion, a 27-percent increase over the prior year.
 Incredibly, the construction costs were 344-percent higher than they were in 2007 and 444-percent higher than 1997.

 - In 2018, more than 23 million individual storage units were available to rent in the United States – or one for every 14 people in the entire U.S. population.
 Even given the influx of new construction, the U.S. self-storage occupancy rate in 2018 exceeded 91 percent, a boost from 75 percent in 2010.

 Self-storage Market Saturation